ALINE: Joint Amortization for Bayesian Inference and Active Data Acquisition: Amortized active learning and inference engine

 Standard transformer attention mechanisms process these embedded representations.
 Self-attention operates within the context set, capturing dependencies within $\HH_t$.
 Both the query and target set then employ cross-attention to attend to the processed context set representations.
 To enable the policy $\pi_\psi$ to dynamically adapt its acquisition strategy based on the specific inference goal $\xi$, we introduce an additional \emph{query-target cross-attention} mechanism to allow the query candidates to directly attend to the target set.
 This allows the evaluation of each candidate $x^{\text{q}}_n$ to be informed by its relevance to the different potential targets $\xi$.
 Examples of the attention mask are shown in \Cref{fig:attention_mask}.

 Finally, two specialized output heads operate on these processed representations.
 The \textbf{inference head} ($q_\phi$), following ACE \citep{chang2025amortized}, uses a Gaussian mixture to parameterize the approximate posteriors and posterior predictives.
 The \textbf{acquisition head} ($\pi_\psi$) generates a policy over the query set $\pi_\psi(x_{t+1} | \HH_t)$, drawing on principles from policy-based design methods \citep{huang2025amortized, maraval2024end}.
-This novel combination within a TNP framework allows \aline to effectively integrate established components for inference and acquisition with a new mechanism for adaptive goal-oriented querying.
+This unified design, which leverages a shared transformer backbone with specialized heads, significantly improves parameter efficiency by avoiding the need for separate encoders for the two tasks, leading to faster training and more efficient deployment.